 To complement your vast database of qualified profiles, you will need an Applicant Tracking System (ATS) to help you keep track of all your candidate interviews and recruitment progress.
 You can even integrate your ATS to your talent sourcing tool, so that all shortlisted candidates can be synced with your ATS and you can manage your projects efficiently in one platform.

 Once you have everything ready, it’s time to start your own recruitment agency.
-To find out how Shortlyst can support you and your team, book a demo now or sign up for a 7-day free trial.
+To find out how Shortlyst can support you and your team, book a demo now.